Dr. Michael T. Butcher

 Post Doctoral Clemson University

 Structure-function (biomechanics) of the musculoskeletal system and how animals are specialized for diverse locomotor behaviors including walking, running, digging and climbing.
-Research in my laboratory is currently focused on three areas: (1) the influence of muscle contractile function on limb bone loading during terrestrial locomotion, (2) muscle architectural properties in the forelimbs of digging specialists, and (3) myosin heavy chain isoforms and muscle fiber types in the prehensile tails of climbing animals.
+Research in my laboratory is currently focused on three areas: (1) limb bone loading during terrestrial locomotion, (2) muscle architectural properties in the forelimbs of digging mammals, and (3) myosin heavy chain (MHC) isoforms and fiber types in the prehensile tails of didelphid marsupials (opossums).

 Gosnell WC, Butcher MT, Maie T, Blob RW.
 2011.
 Femora loading mechanics in Virginia opossums (Didelphis virginiana): torsion and mediolateral bending in mammalian parasagittal locomotion.
-[In press, J Exp Biol]
+J Exp Biol 214: 3455-3466.

 Butcher MT, Hudzik NB, White BJ, Gosnell WC, Parrish JHA, Blob RW.
 2011.
 In vivo strain in the femur of the opossum (Didelphis virginiana) during terrestrial locomotion: testing hypotheses of evolutionary shifts in bone loading and design.
 J Exp Biol 214: 2631-2640.